 - Suicidal

-Low functioning BPD isn’t a formal diagnosis, but rather is a term used to describe people who experience severe symptoms of BPD that significantly interfere with their functioning.
+Low-functioning BPD isn’t a formal diagnosis but rather a term used to describe people who experience severe symptoms of BPD that significantly interfere with their quality of life.
 People with severe BPD are more likely to struggle with suicidal thoughts, self-harm, and impulsivity.
-Individuals with low functioning BPD may require hospitalization if they’re at risk of harming themselves.
+In some cases, they may require hospitalization if they’re at risk of harming themselves.

 - Suicidal ideation